Quenya Translator

 What Is the Quenya Language?

 Quenya is Tolkien's High Elvish, the ancient formal language of the Elves in Middle-earth.
-This translator converts English into Quenya and Quenya back into English, following the quenya language as Tolkien designed it.
+It converts English into Quenya and Quenya back into English, following the Quenya language as Tolkien designed it.

 Tolkien built the quenya language as a personal linguistic project years before he wrote the stories.
 It's the language of Elvish ceremony and lore, separate from Sindarin, which is the everyday tongue of the Elves in quenya lotr and throughout the books.